Blogs

 wave

-Why is the Mar Menor in Need of Protection?
+Why Did the Mar Menor Need a Superhero?

-Senate President Ander Gil has been instrumental in securing the passage of this crucial legislation.
-His active engagement and advocacy for the Mar Menor reflects a growing global awareness of the importance of granting legal rights to natural environments.
-Following the Senate’s overwhelming approval (all parties except the far-right Vox supported the bill), Gil tweeted his celebration of the Mar Menor becoming “the first European ecosystem with its own rights.”
-His involvement underscores the political will needed to protect vulnerable ecosystems.
-The decision sets a powerful precedent for future environmental legislation, not only in Spain but across Europe and beyond.
+Senate President Ander Gil was absolutely instrumental in getting this legislation passed.
+His dedication shows a growing global recognition that we need to give nature a voice.
+The Senate overwhelmingly approved the bill (everyone except the far-right Vox party supported it), and Gil tweeted his excitement about the Mar Menor becoming “the first European ecosystem with its own rights.”
+This really shows the political will needed to protect vulnerable environments.
+It sets a powerful precedent – not just for Spain, but for the whole of Europe and beyond.

 FAQ